Chiang Mai - Chiang Rai - PAKBENG - OUDOMXAY - PAK MONG - LUANG PRABANG

 DAY 7 | PAKBENG TO OUDOMXAY (70 KM)

 After a one hour transfer, we are cycling in very rural Laos, an area inhabited by hill tribe villages who eke a meagre existence from the land.
 Along the way, you will pass villages of Phu Tai, Tai Lu, Hmong, Tai Dam, Lao and Khamu.
 The people are very friendly and not yet tired of seeing tourists.
 We stop at weaving villages along the way, where you still see families sitting in the shade weaving on old looms.
 After climbing a 300 meter pass, a long descent brings you to Oudomxay, the capital of the Oudomxay Province.

 Luang Prabang remains one of Asia's most beautiful historic towns, earning it the status of a World Heritage Site in 1995.
 Rising from the confluence of the Mekong andNam Khan Rivers, it is popular for its many temples and preserved French colonial architecture.
 There are also ancient monasteries and a Royal Palace Museum.
-For those who still have energy, optional activities around Luang Prabang include kayaking, trekking, elephant riding, or trips to the waterfall.
+For those who still have energy, optional activities around Luang Prabang include kayaking, trekking, elephant riding, or a jungle trek to Kuang Si waterfall.

 A 2 hour transfer by mini van brings you to Kiu Kacham, at an altitude of 1350 meters.
 The first part of this stage, you'll cycle between 1000 and 1400 meters to Phou Khoun.
 After Phou Khoun, you'll enjoy a long descent with great views, bringing you to the valley of Kasi.
 Overnight in a guest house.

 DAY 12 - KASI TO VANG VIENG (60 KM)